randomuserhi/Deep-Engine/DeepEngineDocs/ECS/03 - Design Document.md

 arch.MoveNoCopy(entity); // Moves `entity` directly into this archetype
 						 // without copying any data from old archetype.
+					     // - Allows for manual memcopy which can be optimal
+					     //   depending on layout.
+					     //   (otherwise its 1 memcopy call per component)

 arch.Remove(entity); // Removes the entity from this archetype, effectively
                      // removing all components from the entity.